Best Life Insurance Companies in Virginia (2025)

 Best Life Insurance Providers in Virginia

-With a MoneyGeek score of 99 out of 100 for its customer service, pricing and coverage options, State Farm is our pick for the best life insurance in Virginia and nationwide.
+With a MoneyGeek score of 99 out of 100 for its customer service, pricing and coverage options, State Farm is our top pick for the best life insurance companies in Virginia.
 For more affordable options, we also recommend GEICO, Haven, Nationwide and Mutual of Omaha.

 State Farm99$7